CSLewin/APBW/mess/Combat Procedure.md

 ### Reposition
 Move to a superior tactical position relative to a single opponent, such as forcing your foe to fight with their back to a pit.

-A target's defense value adds to the momentum cost of attempting to Reposition against them.
+An actor's defense value adds to the momentum cost of attempting to Reposition against them.

 ***Why would I do this?***
 - Some abilities require the user to be in a superior position relative to their target.